IvanGrigorov/PHPDI/README.md

 #### No more endless `required_once`

-There is an AutoLoader, which loads the classes automatically when needed.
+There is an AutoLoader, which loads the classes automatically *just* when needed.
 Just specify the path in the LoaderConfig.php once.

 #### Easy change between service (injection) providers